 This class satisfies the high school technology credit requirement.
 It is a project-based class in which students learn by applying the different processes they have learned.
 Students use Windows Movie Maker, Adobe Photoshop, computer coding, and Arduino.
 Students also reinforce their previous learning of Microsoft Word, Powerpoint, and Excel.

 This class can either satisfy the technology credit or can qualify as a fine arts credit.
 It is a class for 10-12th grade students who have an interest in design and publications using technology.
 The four questions students ask themselves when making presentations and videos are:

 3) Is it proper?

-Students use Windows Movie Maker, Adobe Premier Pro, and other programs such as Format Factory.
+Students use Windows Movie Maker, Adobe Premier Pro, and other programs to create and edit videos.

 Students are responsible for developing, creating, and publishing the secondary yearbook.
 They develop photography skills, layout designs, and work as a production team to complete the yearbook.